Humayun1318/SwapNest-server/README.md

   Find what you need with filtering by category, price, condition, and location.

 - 🧑‍💼 **Admin Panel (Optional)**
-  Moderate listings, ban/unban users, and manage content.
+  Moderate listings and ban/unban users.

 ---